syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 In the `GroupHeaderTemplate`, you need to set the `Padding` property to the custom view based on the requirement in order to arrange the group header items and sub group header items in the hierarchical structure.
 You can also download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Multilevel_Grouping1401226920).

-N> Multi-level grouping is only applicable for Linear Layout in Sflistview
+N> Multi-level grouping is only applicable for Linear Layout in SfListView

 {% highlight xaml %}
 xmlns:syncfusion="clr-namespace:Syncfusion.ListView.XForms;assembly=Syncfusion.SfListView.XForms"